KIZI/EasyMiner-Backend/README.md

 ## Installation

 The easiest way for the easyminer backend installation is to use a docker environment.
-In the [docker](docker) directory, which is placed in this repository, is a build script and a complete manual how to build and run a docker image containing all easyminer backend services including all dependencies.
+In the [docker](docker) directory, which is placed in this repository, there is a build script and a complete manual how to build and run a docker image containing all easyminer backend services including all dependencies.

 ## EasyMiner-Data